Alejogb1/job-board/blog-data/how-can-i-remove-a-variable-from-a-modelparts-plot.md

 id: "how-can-i-remove-a-variable-from-a-modelparts-plot"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Removing a variable from a `model_parts()` plot, especially when you're working with models that might have intricate structures, can sometimes feel like a bit of a puzzle.
 It's a scenario I’ve encountered a good number of times during model analysis and refinement.
 I’ve found that there isn’t a single, universally applicable solution.
 Rather, the approach really depends on how that `model_parts()` plot is being generated and the underlying library you're using.
 For this, I'll assume we're talking about libraries similar to `DALEX` in R or `shap` in Python, since these are commonly associated with model explanation and the type of plots you've described.
 The techniques generally revolve around preprocessing the data going into the plot generation or post-processing the plot object itself.
 Let me walk you through a few approaches I've used, along with some code examples.

 **Understanding the Data Source**

 Before diving into the code, it's crucial to understand where the data is coming from. `model_parts()` functions, or similar implementations, often rely on a specific data matrix used to generate the feature importance or variable contribution.
 Often, these are derived from permutation importance or by using a similar strategy.
-If we manipulate *this* data before calling the plotting function, that's often the easiest route to excluding a particular variable.
+If we manipulate _this_ data before calling the plotting function, that's often the easiest route to excluding a particular variable.
 The underlying calculation would effectively consider all the variables except for the ones you wish to omit.

 **Approach 1: Preprocessing the Data**